nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 * Having two integrations accessing the same device can result in undefined behavior.
 For example, having two Home Assistant instances accessing same device, or using one of other Midea dehumidifier integrations in combination with this one.
 To avoid problems use a single integration - this one :).
 * If you encounter issues after upgrading, uninstall the integration, restart Home Assistant and re-install it.
 * Some of sensors and switches are disabled by default.
 You need to enable them manually.
 See table below for more information.
+* Temperature sensor is usually under-reporting real ambient temperature.
+This may be due to proximity to cooling pipes of the humidifier, algorithm or electronics error.
+The under-reporting depends on the active mode, and higher modes may result in larger offset from real temperature.

 ## Supported entities